-- Chambers has a thorough process of induction on pupils' first day which introduces pupils to the workings of chambers.
-In advance of that induction, pupils are provided with and required to read and familiarise themselves with, among other things: chambers' pupillage, equality & diversity, health & safety policy and information barriers & confidentiality policies.
-Induction still covers all relevant policies and provides an opportunity to discuss and clarify any issues arising from these policies. - A dedicated Practice Management session is delivered by an experienced clerk and (if thought necessary) experienced member of chambers (see above).
+- Chambers has a thorough process of induction on pupils' first day which introduces pupils to the workings of Chambers.
+In advance of that induction, pupils are provided with and required to read and familiarise themselves with Chambers policies and procedures..
+Induction provides an opportunity to discuss and clarify any issues arising from these policies.

+- A dedicated Practice Management session is delivered by an experienced clerk and (if thought necessary) experienced member of chambers (see above).